 • Gap between front teeth

 Before considering tongue-tie surgery, parents often express concerns about their child’s pain.
 Fortunately, experienced pediatric tongue-tie centers have anesthesia and conscious sedation options to make the treatment process less daunting.
 Overcoming tongue-tie can lead to improved breastfeeding in babies, optimal dental health, and correct speech habits as they grow.
+Though surgery can seem intimidating, Drs.
+Hubbard and Komyathy and their experienced team of dental professionals take every effort to ensure kids and their parents feel at ease in a welcoming, empathetic environment.
+We’ll explain every stage of treatment in-depth, so that you’re informed and confident in the next steps throughout the entire process.

 Why Is Tongue-Tie Surgery Necessary for Children?